Joo Hyung Park

 If you had access to all the powers, how would you improve the world?

 There are many things I would love to change with all the powers, but the first thing I would like to do is ending animal abuse.
 I want all the animals in the world to be treated with respect.
-I know many people suffer from poverty, illness, and so many horrible things but if we wait until every human being is happy for animals to be treated well, that day will never come.
+I know many people suffer from poverty, illness, and so many horrible things but if we wait until every human being is happy for animals to be treated well, that day may never come.

 What are the biggest sustainability challenges in your work and how are you addressing them?